Transformation and Change

 The ancient Chinese developed a system of understanding the universe they called The Five Elements, which is used to describe interactions and relationships between people and things.

-The five elements of wood, fire, earth, metal, and water plumb the depths of awareness about how each of our organs generate their portion of our total consciousness, and how to bring them into harmony.
-The Chinese learned that each organ is actually an energy system.
-Each of our energy systems instantaneously interrelates on all seven dimensions.
-Because of that, all our operating systems are the ultimate of simplicity.
-That makes them easy to comprehend.
+They are wood, fire, earth, metal, and water.
+This system plumbs the depths of awareness about how each of our organs generate their portion of our total consciousness, and how to bring them into harmony.
+Each organ is actually an energy system and all of our energy systems instantaneously interrelate on all seven dimensions.
+All our operating systems function very simply, and that makes them easy to comprehend.

 What Are the Five Elements?

 The ancient Chinese did not consider atoms and cells to be the building blocks of the material world.
 Instead, they considered transformation and change to be the building blocks on which reality is based.
 We gain great depths of understanding about predictable patterns of change and interaction.
 We also learn that we do not have a separate body and mind.
 We actually have a bodymind.
 The five elements give us a clear understanding about how to bring each aspect of our consciousness into harmony with all life.